 Many of Wellington’s infrastructure assets such as water pipes, roads and footpaths are in need of repair and replacement.
 We’re working closely with our utilities operators to use the opportunity to improve these assets as we do construction work on the Golden Mile, which will mean less disruption and less cost for ratepayers in the long run.

-The new Courtenay Place will be attractive and appealing for everyone.
+The upgrade of Courtenay Place will create a vibrant space for all to enjoy.
 The design offers a strong cultural narrative of the area, informed by mana whenua who have been involved throughout the design process.
 The stories of the area will be told through paving designs and other elements.

 Learn about how we're improving safety and accessibility for pedestrians and people spending time on Courtenay Place.